GarageGames/Torque3D-Wiki/Doc-Rewrite.md

 The following steps use the *Project Manager* to create a new project:

 1. Run the *Project Manager*.
 2. Click the *New Project* button.
 3. Choose a template from the drop down on the right.
 4. Give the project a name.
 5. Click the *Create* button to create the project.
 This will open a new dialog window that shows the progress.
 6. When it finishes, click the *Finished* button.
+7. You may click on the *Open Folder* button to go to the project's directory.